-- A versatile cake that works for breakfast, tea time or dessert!
+- A versatile cake that can be served for breakfast, tea time or dessert!

 - Freezer friendly recipe so you can make it as much as 2 months in advance.
 Enjoy homemade zucchini cake even long after the zucchini crop is gone!

-Shredded zucchini.
+- Shredded zucchini.
 No need to peel the zucchini first, unless you prefer to.
-(See ‘Tips and Tricks’ section)
+Use our guide on how to shred zucchini.

-Vegetable oil.
-Canola oil or any mild flavored vegetable oil blend.
+- Vegetable oil.
+Use any mild flavored vegetable oil blend.

 Additionally, before you ask, here is a link to my favorite Bundt Pan.
-With a little baking spray, it pops out of the pan, EVERY TIME!
+With a little baking spray or homemade cake release, it pops out of the pan, EVERY TIME!